-df an ORFik experiment a character, default "TIS".
-The centering point for the heatmap (what is position region 0, beween -50 and 50 etc), can be any combination of the set: c("TSS", "TIS", "TTS", "TES"), which are: - Transcription start site (5' end of mrna) - Translation initation site (5' end of CDS) - Translation termination site (5' end of 3' UTRs) - Transcription end site (3' end of 3' UTRs) a character path, default: "default", saves to: file.path(QCfolder(df), "heatmaps/"), outdir a created folder within the ORFik experiment data folder for plots.
-Change if you want custom location. character vector, default c("transcriptNormalized", "sum"), either of zsscores core, transcriptNormalized, sum, mean, median, .. see ?coverageScorings for info and more alternatives. character, default: "ofst".
-Type of library: either "default", usually bam format type (the one you gave to experiment), "pshifted" pshifted reads, "ofst", "bed", "bedo" optimized bed, or "wig" a character path to library file or a GRanges, GAlignments preloaded file of cage CAGE data.
-Only used if "TSS" is defined as region, to redefine 5' leaders. a character, default ".pdf", alternative ".png" plot.ext acceptedLengths an integer vector (NULL), the read lengths accepted.
-Default NULL, means all lengths accepted. upstream 1 or 2 integers, default c(50, 30), how long upstream from 0 should window extend (first index is 5' end extension, second is 3' end extension).
+df an ORFik experiment region a character, default "TIS".
+The centering point for the heatmap (what is position 0, beween -50 and 50 etc), can be any combination of the set: c("TSS", "TIS", "TTS", "TES"), which are: - Transcription start site (5' end of mrna) - Translation initation site (5' end of CDS) - Translation termination site (5' end of 3' UTRs) - Transcription end site (3' end of 3' UTRs) outdir a character path, default: "default", saves to: file.path(QCfolder(df), "heatmaps/"), a created folder within the ORFik experiment data folder for plots.
+Change if you want custom location. scores character vector, default c("transcriptNormalized", "sum"), either of zs- core, transcriptNormalized, sum, mean, median, see ?coverageScorings for info and more alternatives. type character, default: "ofst".
+Type of library: either "default", usually bam format (the one you gave to experiment), "pshifted" pshifted reads, "ofst", "bed", "bedo" optimized bed, or "wig"

+cage a character path to library file or a GRanges, GAlignments preloaded file of CAGE data.
+Only used if "TSS" is defined as region, to redefine 5' leaders. plot.ext a character, default ".pdf", alternative ".png" acceptedLength S an integer vector (NULL), the read lengths accepted.
+Default NULL, means all lengths accepted. upstream 1 or 2 integers, default $c(50, 30)$, how long upstream from 0 should window extend (first index is 5' end extension, second is 3' end extension).
 If only 1 shifting, only 1 value should be given, if two are given will use first. downstream 1 or 2 integers, default c(29, 69), how long upstream from 0 should window extend (first index is 5' end extension, second is 3' end extension).
 If only 1 shifting, only 1 value should be given, if two are given will use first. shifting a character, default c("5prime", "3prime"), can also be NULL (no shifting of reads).
 If NULL, will use first index of 'upstream' and 'downstream' argument. longestPerGene logical, default TRUE.
 Use only longest transcript isoform per gene.
-This will speed up your computation. colors character vector, default: "default", this gives you: c("white", "yellow2", "yellow3", "lightblue", "blue", "navy"), do "high" for more high contrasts, or specify your own colors. scale x numeric, how should the width of the single plots be scaled, bigger the number, the bigger the plot scale_y numeric, how should the height of the plots be scaled, bigger the number, the gradient.max numeric or character, default: "default", which is: max(coverage\$score), the max coverage over all readlengths.
+This will speed up your computation. colors character vector, default: "default", this gives you: c("white", "yellow2", "yellow3", "lightblue", "blue", "navy"), do "high" for more high contrasts, or specify your own colors. scale_x numeric, how should the width of the single plots be scaled, bigger the number, the bigger the plot scale_y numeric, how should the height of the plots be scaled, bigger the number, the bigger the plot gradient.max numeric or character, default: "default", which is: max(coverage\$score), the max coverage over all readlengths.
 If you want all plots to use same reference point for max scaling, then first detect this point, look at max in plot etc, and use that value, to get all plots to have same max point.
+BPPARAM a core param, default: single thread: BiocParallel::SerialParam().
+Set to BiocParallel::bpparam() to use multicore.
+Be aware, this uses a lot of extra ram (40GB+) for larger human samples!